Skip to content

 We’ll discuss how each of these models fits below, but I want to disclose that even a “5” on their fit scale isn’t wide enough for some lifters and athletes.

-• Inov-8 F-Lite G 300 Sizing: True-to-size.
+- Inov-8 F-Lite G 300 Sizing: True-to-size.
 Inov-8 fit scale of 5.
-This model provides the most midfoot support and would be a good option for folks that like having a bit more arch in their shoe.
+This model provides the most midfoot support and would be a good option for folks who like having a bit more arch in their shoe.

 If you have additional questions about these models and their sizing, I have detailed analyses on my YouTube channel and you can also drop comments below and I can help accordingly.